seanox/xml-micro-exchange-php/manual/api-options.md

 with context path if necessary, is used.
 In this case OPTIONS will hand over the work to CONNECT.

+The response for a CONNECT always contains a Connection-Unique header.
+The Unique is unique in the Datasource and in the Storage and can be used by the client e.g. in XML as attributes to locate his data faster.

 ## Request
 ```